 Each question will be presented in one of three ways.
 Test takers will either receive two assertions that do not match up, despite sharing a scientific basis; summaries of a laboratory experiment; or a set of data, usually in the form of a diagram, table, or graph.
 They must then answer questions about the information being presented.
 All questions will be in multiple choice format.

-The test will feature a 35 minute time limit, and 40 questions total.
+The test will feature a 35-minute time limit with 40 questions total.
 Every question featured on the ACT Science exam is spread across one of three reporting categories, which will be described below.

 Evaluation of Models, Inferences, and Experimental Results focuses on how to decide whether a piece of information aligns with the results of a given experimental scenario, draw conclusions, and interpret scientific information.
 This category makes up between 25 and 35 percent of the exam.

 Scientific Investigation involves the scientific method.
 It is the smallest category, accounting for only 20 to 30 percent of the test.
 Questions under this category will address how to interpret and work with the experimental process as well as how to plan and carry out an experiment and what tools are most commonly necessary.

 The category will require students to interpret and work with different forms of scientific information.
 Specific tasks may include extrapolating information, creating graphs out of listed data, and identifying patterns.
 Data will typically be presented in the form of graphs, diagrams, and tables.
 The section of the exam is the largest, taking up 45 to 55 percent of its overall content.